 In a diglossia situation, crossing boundaries by using L in a situation reserved for H is often frowned upon.
 William Tyndale, for instance, violated this sort of taboo by daring to translate the Bible into English.

 For the people who had made the trek to

 An additional reason for the crowd's surprise was the

 prejudice with which Judeans typically viewed Galileans in those days (John ; ).
 Without real justification (see for example chapter

 1 of ), Judeans saw Galileans as uneducated and provincial.
-Since Jesus was
+Since Jesus was from